 Our quarterly revenues, gross profit margins and operating results have fluctuated significantly and may continue to fluctuate significantly in the future.
-For example, any of the risks described in this "Risk Factors" section and, in particular, the following factors, could cause our revenues, gross profit margins and operating results to fluctuate from period to period:
+For example, any of the risks described in this "Risk Factors" section and, in particular, the following factors, could cause our revenues, gross profit margins and operating results to fluctuate from quarter to quarter:

-- any reduction in customer demand or our ability to fulfill customer orders as a result of disruptions in our supply chain caused by COVID-19; - our ability to acquire new customers and retain our existing customers by delivering superior product quality and customer service; - the cyclicality of the optical communications market, as well as the industrial lasers, medical and sensors markets; - competition; - our ability to achieve favorable pricing for our services; - the effect of fluctuations in foreign currency exchange rates; - our ability to manage our headcount and other costs; and - changes in the relative mix in our revenues.
+- any reduction in customer demand or our ability to fulfill customer orders as a result of disruptions in our supply chain caused by COVID-19 or geopolitical conflicts such as the ongoing armed conflict in Ukraine; - our ability to acquire new customers and retain our existing customers; - the cyclicality of the optical communications, industrial lasers, medical and sensors markets; - competition; - our ability to achieve favorable pricing for our services;

+- the effect of fluctuations in foreign currency exchange rates; - our ability to manage our headcount and other costs; and - changes in the relative mix in our revenues.